About the author

 34. Are insurance rates affecting prices?

-Yes, rising premiums are making buyers more cautious, especially in wildfire zones.
 Insurance rates & home prices →

 35. How is gentrification changing values?